Frequently Asked Questions

 Langley maintains our strong partnership with parents by keeping you well informed and in touch through a weekly school-wide e-newsletter, weekly class updates, and an online parent portal.
-Parent/teacher conferences are held each fall and spring, while progress reports are sent to parents twice a year in the Primary School and three times a year in the Lower and Middle School.
+Parent/teacher conferences are held twice a year, while progress reports are sent to parents three times a year in the Primary School and four times a year in the Lower and Middle School.

 How can parents get involved at Langley?

 Langley’s active parent organization, the Parent Association of The Langley School (PALS), offers numerous volunteer opportunities in the classroom, in the library, or as part of a special event like the Fall Fair or spring auction.
 PALS also hosts on-campus speakers on a wide range of topics pertinent to our parents.
 Click here to learn more.